zhaime/zoehaime/content/home/experience.md

   date_start = "2021-12-01"
   date_end = ""
   description = """
-  Currently working on - the DIARY study and Digital Dialogues II:
+  Currently working on - The DIARY study:
-  Co-creation projects, working with children and young people and mental health professionals.
-The DIARY study aims to develop and pilot a journal-based intervention for improving online use amongst young people.
-The Digital Dialogues II study aims to build on the resources developed during Digital Dialogues I, to create a training package for mental health professionals on speaking to young people about their online use.
+  The DIARY study aims to co-develop and pilot a journal-based intervention for improving online use amongst young people.

     Responsibilities include: